atolab/zenoh-web/content/docs/getting-started/installation.md

     -V, --version            Prints version information

 OPTIONS:
+        --backend-search-dir <DIRECTORY>...
+A directory where to search for backends libraries to load.
+Repeat this option to specify several search directories'.
+By default, the backends libraries will be searched in: '/usr/local/lib:/usr/lib:~/.zenoh/lib:.'
+    -c, --config <FILE>                        The configuration file.
-        --http-port <http-port>         The listening http port [default: 8000] -i, --id <hex_string>...
-The identifier (as an hexadecimal string - e.g.: 0A0B23...) that zenohd must use.
+    -i, --id <hex_string>                      The identifier (as an hexadecimal string - e.g.: 0A0B23...) that zenohd must use.
 WARNING: this identifier must be unique in the system!
 If not set, a random UUIDv4 will be used.
     -l, --listener <LOCATOR>...
 A locator on which this router will listen for incoming sessions.
 Repeat this option to open several listeners. [default: tcp/0.0.0.0:7447] --mem-storage <PATH_EXPR>...
 A memory storage to be created at start-up.
 Repeat this option to created several storages
     -e, --peer <LOCATOR>...
 A peer locator this router will try to connect to.
 Repeat this option to connect to several peers.
-    -P, --plugin <PATH_TO_PLUGIN>...
+    -P, --plugin <PATH_TO_PLUGIN_LIB>...
 A plugin that must be loaded.
 Repeat this option to load several plugins.
-[...]
+        --plugin-search-dir <DIRECTORY>...
+A directory where to search for plugins libraries to load.
+Repeat this option to specify several search directories'.
+By default, the plugins libraries will be searched in: '/usr/local/lib:/usr/lib:~/.zenoh/lib:.'
+        --rest-http-port <rest-http-port>      The REST plugin's http port [default: 8000] [...]
 ```